 Travel by local bus then bullet train to Kyoto, Japan's cultural heart.
 The journey takes around three and a half hours.
 In the afternoon, we can arrange for you to take part in a private cultural activity at Kyoto's Women's Association.
 With the help of experienced English-speaking practitioners, you can have an introduction to Japanese culture by trying origami, a tea ceremony and wearing a traditional Japanese kimono.
 After the class, spend the afternoon at leisure in Kyoto.

 Day 8 Kyoto

 A full day at leisure to explore more of Kyoto's highlights.
 You could visit Nishiki market with its hundreds of artisan shops and restaurants.
+We recommend that you set out to visit some of the sights in the northwest of the city, including the Golden Pavilion or 'Kinkakuji' as well as 'Ryoanji', famed for its beautiful zen gardens.
 In the evening your local private guide and Geisha expert, Duncan, will collect you for a tour of the Geisha district of Gion.
 As you walk around this traditional entertainment district, your guide will help you spot these elusive ladies.

 Day 9 Kyoto